Lead: Piers Dunstan, CSIRO

 - To promote connectivity and ecological coherence in spatial management.

 A stepwise approach to the completion of this work includes the following activities:

-- Identification, acquisition and collation of physical and biological datasets available in the region of interest, thereby rationalising their format for inclusion in the process.
-Many such datasets have already been compiled during dedicated regional workshops to facilitate the description of EBSAs.
-Newly available datasets are to be incorporated into the process throughout the duration of the project.
+- Identification, acquisition and collation of physical and biological datasets available in the region of interest, thereby rationalising their format for inclusion in the analysis.

-- Application and further refinement of existing methods, starting with the processing of physical datasets to produce a physical regionalisation that informs the analytical options available to the next steps.
+- Application and refinement of existing methods, starting with the processing of physical datasets to produce a physical regionalisation and production of draft bioregionalisations for selected taxa.

-- Organisation of regional international workshops to engage regional stakeholders (e.g., data holders, the scientific community, industry and government) to develop bioregionalisations for the Indian and western South Pacific Oceans.
+- Organisation of regional international workshops to involve regional data holders, the scientific community, industry and regional governments in the development of bioregionalisations for the Indian and western South Pacific Oceans.

-- Engagement with regional, national and international authorities to ensure that the results and limitations of the bioregionalisation exercise are understood and used to optimise the effectiveness of local, national and regional marine spatial management plans.
+- Verification of the boundaries generated by the bioregioknalisation process, followed by engagement with regional, national and international authorities to ensure that the results and limitations of the bioregionalisation exercise are understood and used to optimise the effectiveness of local, national and regional marine spatial management plan.